thelondonsmiths/Solex_ser_recon_EN/README.md

 The function for fixing line defects works well if they are small and well-defined.
 Wide lines may require a more manual process.
 In this case, turning off the automated function may be helpful.
 The default should be for this box to be checked.

+The slider for "Transversalium correction strength" can be adjusted from low (weak) to high (strong).
+The number corresponds to the width of a window in hundreds of pixels for creation of a "flat".
+The middle range (around 3) is typically a good value for Hydrogen alpha.
+Very wide defects may require a higher value, while very "clean" images may retain more features with a lower setting.
+Calcium images (with very strong contrast) seem to work better with a low value (around 1).
+Hydrogen beta images (with typically low contrast) seem to work better with a higher value (around 4).
+Continuum images, because they have weaker features, can be done with a higher setting.

 Y/X ratio: enter a specific Y/X ratio, if this is known.
 Leave blank for auto-correction.
 Enter 1 if no correction desired.

 Tilt angle: enter a specific tilt angle in degrees.
 Leave blank for auto-correction.
 Enter 0 if no tilt correction desired.